gvwilson/thirdbit/src/fiction/in-heck/index.md

 Sindy, wake up!"
 Her sister mumbled something unintelligible and battered her sister's hands away weakly.

-Maddy let her breath out with a whoosh and knelt beside Dockety.
+Gumption knelt beside Dockety.
 The Operator's fireball had burned an ugly scorch mark on its torso.
-"Oh no," she said softly,
+"Oh no," he said softly,
 then yelped as something bumped her knee.

-Mouse backed up and bumped her again, beeping frantically.
+Mouse backed up and bumped him again, beeping frantically.
 `help help help`

-"I'm sorry," she said.
+"I'm sorry," he said.
 "I don't know how to fix it."

 The little cleaning bot zipped around to Dockety's head and extended its single arm.
 A spark jumped through the air.

-Maddy held her breath.
+Gumption held his breath.
 A moment later the bot's single lens rotated.
 "Rebooting," its voice buzzed.

-Gumption's hand came down on Maddy's shoulder.
+He sighed with relief,
+then stood and turned to Maddy.
 "We should leave.
 I will go look for a way to transport your father and sister."